Non-Pharmacological Therapy

 COVID-19 Vaccination |

-An additional dose in 2024, around one year (and not earlier than five months) after the last dose received, is recommended for all persons aged 60 years and above, medically vulnerable individuals (e.g. patients with heart conditions) and residents of aged care facilities. |
+MOH Circular No. 80/2024 dated 25 October 2024, for all persons aged 60 years and older, medically vulnerable individuals (e.g. patients with heart conditions) and residents of aged care facilities. |

-* More frequently if clinically indicated.
+* More frequently if clinically indicated, except for vaccination.

 Consideration for Specialist Referral